4-Month Sleep Regression: Your Survival Guide Is Here

 1) Put Your Baby To Bed Drowsy But Awake

-Start putting your baby down for naps and at night when she’s drowsy (or fully awake).
-Give her a few minutes to work on falling asleep independently so that she has the chance to develop self-soothing skills.
+Once your baby is in bed, give them a few minutes to work on falling asleep independently so they have the chance to develop self-soothing skills.

 2) Leverage Age-Appropriate Sleep Windows